lightstep/servicenow-cloud-observability-datasource/README.md

 3. Choose the visualization for the chart (Lightstep supports either **Graph** or **Time Series**).
 Click **Apply** to create the graph.

-## Investigate a Deviation from a Grafana Chart
+## Investigate a Deviation from a Grafana chart

 Now that you have a chart in Grafana, when you notice a unexpected change in your data, you can investigate in Lightstep to rapidly find the root cause.